-The dependence of this objective on the vectors $a$ and $b$ is still non-convex.
-We thus propose to relax it into a convex function of the matrices $A$ and $B$, by defining $A \triangleq a a^H$ and $B \triangleq b b^H$.
-However, for these definitions to be valid, the matrices $A$ and $B$ must be rank-1 and positive semidefinite.
+The objective function \eqref{eq_opt_ab_v3} is a proxy for the one in \eqref{eq_opt_prob1} and results in a different solution in general.
+Nevertheless, provided that the spectrum has bounded magnitude, i.e., the denominator term in \eqref{eq_opt_prob1} does not take arbitrarily small values, the minimization of \eqref{eq_opt_ab_v3} is likely to provide a satisfactory estimate for the model that we aim to fit in \eqref{eq_opt_prob1}.
+The dependence of the objective \eqref{eq_opt_ab_v3} on the vectors $\avectaug$ and $\bvect$ is still nonconvex.
+We thus propose to relax it into a convex function of the matrices $\Amat$ and $\Bmat$, defined as $\Amat \triangleq \avectaug \avectaug^H$ and $\Bmat \triangleq \bvect \bvect^H$.
+However, for these definitions to be valid, the matrices $\Amat$ and $\Bmat$ must be rank-1 and positive semidefinite.
 Hence, we get the optimization problem

-where $\textbf{ S}_+^{R}$ denotes the cone of $R\times R$ positive semidefinite matrices.
+where $\psdCone_+^{R}$ denotes the cone of $R\times R$ positive semidefinite matrices.
 Here $\mu(\cdot, \cdot)$ stands for an optional weight function for adaptively penalizing the error at particular zones of the joint spectrum, which can be chosen as $\mu(\lambda_n,\omega_\tau)=1$ under no priors.
 Lastly, we apply a convex relaxation of the rank constraints as follows.
-The positive semidefinite matrices $A$ and $B$ can be pushed to be low-rank by minimizing the sums of their singular values, or equivalently, their traces $\text{tr}(A)$ and $\text{tr}(B)$.
-We hence obtain the final form of our optimization problem as
+The positive semidefinite matrices $\Amat$ and $\Bmat$ can be pushed to be low-rank by minimizing the sums of their singular values, or equivalently, their traces $\text{tr}(\Amat)$ and $\text{tr}(\Bmat)$.
+We hence obtain our final optimization problem as

 where $\mu_A$ and $\mu_B$ are positive weight parameters.
-The objective function in \eqref{eq_opt_AB_v5} is quadratic and jointly convex in $A$ and $B$.
-We also observe that the constraint set consists of linear equality constraints and the constraint that $A$ and $B$ be positive semidefinite matrices.
+The objective function in \eqref{eq_opt_AB_v5} is quadratic and jointly convex in $\Amat$ and $\Bmat$.
+We also observe that the constraint set consists of linear equality constraints and the constraint that $\Amat $ and $\Bmat $ be positive semidefinite matrices.
 Hence, \eqref{eq_opt_AB_v5} is a convex problem that can be solved using convex optimization techniques \cite{cvx}, \cite{gb08} relying on semidefinite quadratic linear programming \cite{optimization-SDPT3,optimization-quadratic-linear}.
-Once the matrices $A$ and $B$ are computed by solving \eqref{eq_opt_AB_v5}, the ARMA model parameter vectors $a$ and $b$ can be recovered through rank-1 decompositions of respectively $A$ and $B$.
+Once the matrices $\Amat $ and $\Bmat $ are computed by solving \eqref{eq_opt_AB_v5}, the ARMA model parameter vectors $\avect$ and $\bvect$ can be recovered through rank-1 decompositions of $\Amat $ and $\Bmat $.